-Rainham Hall approached Hobs for help with creating signage for both inside and outside the building itself and for a new exhibition.
+Rainham Hall is an 18th Century house on the far eastern fringes of London.
+To complete their refurbishment they worked with Hobs to create signage for both inside and outside the building itself, and signage and display graphics for a new exhibition.

 The Lighthouse, Scotland's Centre for Design and Architecture, is a visitor centre and exhibition space situated in the heart of Glasgow.
 Having worked together on exhibitions previously, Hobs suggested different display items that would give different lighting effects, to compliment wall vinyl graphics and printed display panels.